free5gc/free5gc.github.io/docs/guide/index.md

 * Network Exposure Function (NEF)

 ## free5GC Installation Guide
-For people who are not familiar with virtual machine and Linux installation, here are some example demonstration:
+For people who are not familiar with virtual machines and Linux installation, here are some example demonstrations:

 - [Creating a Ubuntu VM using VirtualBox](./1-vm-en.md)
 - [Creating and Configuring a free5GC VM](./2-config-vm-en.md)